galsci/mapsims/docs/usage.rst

 ``channels`` supports both simulating the Simons Observatory channels at single frequencies or top-hat bandpasses.
 If you specify channels named by the telescope and the frequency in GHz ``"SA_27"``, the simulations are performed at a single frequency.
 Instead if you specify one of the bandpasses, for example ``"LA_MFF1"``, the simulations are executed with top-hat bandpasses (10 equally spaced points within the band integrated with the Trapezoidal rule).
 If you specify shortcuts for groups of channels, i.e. ``"all"``, ``"LA"`` or ``"SA"``, top-hat bandpasses are selected.
+We also support simulating a dichroic tube which includes also the full covariance due to the atmosphere, in this case you can set channels to a tube tag, e.g. ``"ST3"`` for the Small Aperture telescope tube 3 which includes the ``LF1`` and ``LF2`` bands.

 Simulate other instruments
 ==========================